makiiima/obsidian/DataStructure/DataStructure.md

 ### ADT
 - LIFO: Last-In-First-Out
 - Insertions and deletions at the **top** only
-- Objects: A finite orderd list with zero or more elements
+- Objects: A finite ordered list with zero or more elements
 - Operations:
 	- Int IsEmpty(Stack S)
 	- Stack CreateStack()